A strategic destination that is globally connected

-Buyers looking to invest in the Seychelles will appreciate its small population of less than 100 000 people who maintain a relatively small property market - a significant factor in keeping prices stable.
+Buyers looking to invest in the Seychelles will appreciate its small population of less than 100,000 people who maintain a relatively small property market - a significant factor in keeping prices stable.
 Its secure political environment and government policies supporting domestic and foreign investment attract investors from South Africa, UAE, France, Britain, Italy and Russia.
-This is helped along by excellent sea and air connectivity from all over the world and a great communications network.
+This is helped by excellent sea and air connectivity from all over the world and a great communications network.
 Just some of the compelling reasons to invest in the Seychelles.

 Explore Seychelles